The Terminal: Plot

 Dixon detains Amelia and interrogates her about Viktor.
-Amelia, who realizes Viktor has not been entirely truthful, confronts him at his makeshift home, where he shows her that the Planters peanut can contains a copy of the "A Great Day in Harlem" photograph.
-His late father was a jazz enthusiast who had discovered the picture in a Hungarian newspaper in 1958 and vowed to collect the autographs of all 57 musicians depicted in it, all of which are in the can with the photograph.
-He died needing only the autograph of tenor saxophonist Benny Golson, and Viktor has come to New York to get it.
+Amelia, who realizes that Viktor has not been entirely truthful, confronts him at his makeshift home, where he shows her that the Planters peanut can contains a copy of the "A Great Day in Harlem" photograph.
+His late father was a jazz enthusiast who had vowed to collect the autographs of all 57 musicians depicted in the photo.
+He died needing only the autograph of tenor saxophonist Benny Golson, and Viktor has come to New York to obtain it.
 After hearing the story, Amelia kisses Viktor.

 Nine months after having arrived, Viktor learns that the war in Krakozhia has ended.
-Amelia reveals that her married boyfriend has secured Viktor a one-day emergency visa so he can fulfill his dream, but that she has also rekindled the relationship.
+Amelia reveals that her married boyfriend has secured Viktor a one-day emergency visa so he can fulfill his dream, but she has also rekindled the relationship.

-When he presents the emergency visa at customs, Viktor is told that Dixon must sign it.
-However, as Viktor's passport is now valid again, Dixon is determined to deport him back to Krakozhia.
-He warns Viktor that if he does not go home at once, he will prosecute his friends at the airport for their illegal activities, most seriously by deporting Gupta back to India to face a charge of assaulting a corrupt police officer.
-Viktor finally agrees to return home, but Gupta delays the plane by running in front of it and is taken into custody.
+When he presents the emergency visa at customs, Viktor is informed by Dolores that Dixon must sign it.
+However, as Viktor's passport is valid again, Dixon is determined to deport him to Krakozhia.
+He warns Viktor that if he does not go home, he will prosecute his friends at the airport for their illegal activities, most seriously by deporting Gupta to India to face a charge of assaulting a corrupt police officer.
+Viktor agrees to return home, but Gupta delays the plane by running in front of it, thus being taken into custody.

 Emboldened by his friend's actions, Viktor decides to leave the airport.
-Several airport employees rush to say goodbye, but Dixon orders his officers to stop Viktor at the exit where, disillusioned with Dixon, they let him leave.
-Dixon reaches the taxi stand only moments after Viktor has left, but has a change of heart and tells his officers to handle the incoming travelers rather than engage in pursuit.
-Viktor arrives at the hotel where Golson is performing and finally collects the last autograph, then takes a taxi back to the airport to go home.
+Dixon orders his officers to intercept him at the exit, but in defiance of Dixon, they let Viktor leave.
+Dixon reaches the taxi stand moments after Viktor has left, but he returns to handle the incoming travelers rather than engage in pursuit.
+Viktor arrives at the hotel where Golson is performing and collects the last autograph, then takes a taxi back to the airport to go home.